avrio-project/AvrioTipBot/README.md

 #### Instructions for bot_config.js
 ```
 wallethostname - your wallet RPC server hostname, default is already included
-walletport - your wallet RPC server port, default is already included
+walletport - your wallet RPC server port, default is 5555
 bot_token - get your token from https://discordapp.com/developers/applications/me (as of 22.05.2018). generate user for the bot, and click to reveal the Token
 mongodburl - whole url, on which mongoDB is listening on.
 Find it in your mongodb config